exitvillain/my_vim_config/README.md

 # my_vim_config
 this is actually my neo vim config!
 Written purely in Lua.
 A High-Performance, Modular Neovim Configuration Engineered for Peak Developer Efficiency.
 Why Neo Vim instead of vim?
 Because you can write all of your config files using Lua , a super simple and lightweight language that you can learn quickly.
-Better than vimscript.

 Welcome to my pure Lua Neovim configuration.
 Custom-designed for modern development workflows, this configuration integrates a Language Server Protocol (LSP) that supports JavaScript, Python, HTML, and CSS, creating a smooth coding experience across multiple languages.